timClicks/wordpress/README.markdown

 `git clone git@github.com:<username>/wordpress.git`

-  * Now move into that folder so we can upload your chef recipes.
+  * Now move into that folder so we can upload the chef recipes.

 `cd ~/code/wordpress`